rus0000/jsinheritance/README.md

 JavaScript inheritance understanding is important even if you are not going to use JavaScript OOP patterns, since many of language built-in functionality based on inheritance.

 I am not advocating of using OOP patterns and "classical"-like inheritance in JavaScript at all.
-I recommend to use "factory function" pattern insead of a "constructor function" pattern, but first, you need to understand a difference.
+I prefer using "factory" and "mixin" patterns instead of a "constructor" pattern, but to use them, first, you need to understand a difference.

 Diagrams notation:
 * Blocks are JavaScript objects